 - Mobile order food early in the day before you get hungry.

-- Enjoy the new character experiences.
+- Enjoy the new character experiences and character dance parties.

-- Arrive before the park opens — all guests can enter the park up to the ropes 30 minutes early.
+- Arrive before the park opens — all guests can enter the park up to the ropes about 30 minutes early.

 - Get a Park Hopper ticket to experience both parks and to get more for your Lightning Lane Multi Pass money.
+Kids get FREE park hopping with the Kids' Summer Ticket.

 - Pack snacks and water to save time and money.